aiyaz1/MyProject/README.md

 10)git log // It shows all the commit with shows all the commit with the unique hashnumber

-11)git clone <Git url> <path to clone> // If we want to cone the remote repo to our local repository
+11) git clone <Git url> <path to clone> // If we want to cone the remote repo to our local repository